Standard Deviation in Excel (Table of Contents)

 - Standard Deviation function can be used as a worksheet function & can also be applied by using VBA code.

-- Standard Deviation in excel is most commonly used by investors to measure the risk of a stock (a measure of stock volatility over a period of time).
+- It is most commonly used by investors to measure the risk of a stock (a measure of stock volatility over a period of time).
 Financial analyst often uses it for measuring and managing risk for a specific portfolio or fund.

-- Standard Deviation in excel is also used in election polls and surveys results (i.e. who is going to win an election) & weather prediction.
+- It is also used in election polls and surveys results (i.e. who is going to win an election) & weather prediction.

 Standard deviation is a calculation that determines how much your values or datasets deviate (spread out) from the AVERAGE or MEAN value.

-The standard deviation in Excel shows that whether your data is near or close to the average (mean) value or not.
+This Excel shows whether your data is near or close to the average (mean) value or not.

 Three possible scenarios with Standard deviation equation is